 - 1. Wash the wound thoroughly and seek medical attention if needed. - 2.
 Call the Coulee Region Humane Society (CRHS) to seize the animal. - a.
 If the animal is unable to be captured, consult with your physician about Postexposure prophylaxis (PEP), particularly if the animal had rabies symptoms. - b.
 If the animal was captured, CRHS will send a specimen to the Wisconsin State Lab of Hygiene (WSLH) for rabies testing. - i.
 If negative, no further action needs to be taken. - ii.
 If indeterminate/positive, consult with your doctor about starting PEP. - 3.
 You may consult the DHS Rabies Algorithm as a guide for recommended next steps. - 4.
-To learn more about Postexposure prophylaxis (PEP), visit cdc.gov/rabies.
+To learn more about Postexposure prophylaxis (PEP), visit CDC When to Seek Medical Care for Rabies.